Are You Prepared For A 2021 Lease Audit?

-- How will your organization offset costs of these structural workplace changes?
+- How will your organization offset costs of structural workplace changes?

-- For those locations with a 2020 base year, how will the landlord account for the unique circumstances that occurred to provide consistent and reasonable comparisons throughout the lease term?
+- For those locations with a 2020 or 2021 base year, how will the landlord account for the unique circumstances that occurred to provide consistent and reasonable comparisons throughout the lease term?

 - Do you have benchmarks and market data to compare your real estate obligations to others in each geographic market?

-Each business has a unique real estate portfolio, and 2020 has been a year like none other.
+Each business has a unique real estate portfolio, and the past two years have been a time like none other.
 Your business can reap the benefits of a lease audit by asking these questions and making the necessary preparations now.
 BDO’s experienced team of advisors can help guide you through the process for an optimal outcome.